glondu/belenios/doc/instructions-en.md

 The main role of the credential authority is to generate and transmit a private credential to each voter.

-**Setup.**
-During the setup of the election, the credential authority first obtains a private url that allows her to retrieve the voter list `voters.txt`.
+**Setup.** During the setup of the election, the credential authority first obtains a private url that allows her to retrieve the voter list `voters.txt`.
 The credential authority must verify with the committee in charge of the election that this list is correct, as well as the weight of each voter in case of a weighted vote;

 Then the authority has two options to generate the credentials:
-- either click on `todo` on her browser.
+- either click on `Generate` on her browser;
+- or:
+  - copy the voter list to a file, e.g. `voter.txt`;
+  - let `$UUID` be the identifier of the election (the last component in the given election URL);
+  - let `$GROUP` be either `BELENIOS-2048` (if there are no alternative questions) or `RFC-3526-2048` (if there is at least one alternative question);
+  - run the command:

+    belenios-tool credgen --file voters.txt --group <(echo $GROUP) --uuid $UUID`

+    It will generate two files, `$TIMESTAMP.privcreds` and `$TIMESTAMP.pubcreds`;
-- or use `belenios-tool` with the following command:
+  - upload the `.pubcreds` file with the `Submit by file` form;

-`todo`
+  - [compute the fingerprint](#hash) of the `.pubcreds` file and save it as `fingerprint of the public credentials`;
+  - keep the `.privcreds` file and save it as `creds.txt`.

-This later option should be prefered for more security, in particular is there is no auditor in charge of monitoring the election.
+The second option should be preferred for more security, in particular if there is no auditor in charge of monitoring the server.

 During this step, it is expected that the credential authority saves:

 - the list of the private credentials: the `creds.txt` file. **This file must be saved in a secure place** (encrypted container, USB stick stored in a closed place, etc) because it is a protection against ballot stuffing.
-It will also allow to send again the credential to a voter who has lost it;
+It will also allow the credential authority to send again the credential to a voter who has lost it;
 - the `url` of the election;
-- the voter list `voters.txt`.
+- the voter list `voters.txt`;
 - the fingerprint of the voter list: `fingerprint of voters`;
 - the `fingerprint of the public credentials`.